PlayForm/Compress/README.md

 export default {
 	integrations: [
 		Compress({
-			path: ["./Target", "./Build"],
+			Path: ["./Target", "./Build"],
 		}),
 	],
 };
 ```

+### Input-Output Mapping

-#### You can also provide a map of paths for different input output directories.
+You can also provide a map of paths for different input output directories.

 **`astro.config.ts`**